AllenDowney/EqualityWEF/HALE/data_inventory.md

 - `data/ihme_road_injuries_deaths_male.csv`
 - `data/ihme_road_injuries_deaths_female.csv`

-**Status**: ⚠️ Downloaded but not yet integrated into model
+**Status**: ✅ Downloaded and integrated into model
 **Relevance**: Road injuries (road traffic crashes) are a significant cause of death and contribute to the HALE gender gap.
 Men typically have 2-4 times higher road traffic death rates than women in most countries due to higher exposure to driving (including occupational exposure), occupational hazards, and potentially risk-taking behaviors.
 This indicator provides comprehensive road injury death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
-This is an alternative to the WHO road traffic crash death rate indicator (SA_0000001459) which only has data for 2019.
+This is used in the model instead of the WHO road traffic crash death rate indicator (SA_0000001459) which only has data for 2019.
 IHME data provides much better temporal coverage, allowing for temporal analysis and more recent data.
+**Model Results**: Road traffic has very low importance in both models (0.111 for Life Expectancy, ranked #8; 0.633 for HALE, ranked #9), suggesting it is not a major predictive factor for gender gaps.
+For Life Expectancy, only the Mid component was selected (Gap component = 0), meaning the gender gap in road traffic deaths does not contribute to explaining the Life Expectancy gap.
+See `validation.md` section "Road Traffic: WHO → IHME" for detailed analysis.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### Maternal Disorders Death Rates (Downloaded)